hyperstack-org/hyperstack/docs/hyper-model/README.md

 #### Applying Class Methods to Collections

-Like Rails if you define a class method on a model, you can apply it to collection of those records, allowing you to chain methods with scopes (and relationships)
+Like Rails if you define a class method on a model, you can apply it to a collection of those records, allowing you to chain methods with scopes (and relationships)

 ```ruby